 Open Source C++ Library for Geometry Processing

-libigl is an award-winning open source C++ library for geometry processing that is easy to use and provides a rich set of data structures and functions for managing and manipulating 3d shapes.
-The libigl library is a header-only library that means you need to include igl headers before compiling any file.
+libigl is an award-winning open source C++ library for geometry processing that is very easy to use and provides a rich set of data structures and functions for managing and manipulating 3d shapes.
+The libigl library is a header-only library which means you need to include igl headers before compiling any file.

 At A Glance

 An overview of libigl features.

 - Geometry processing

 - Create 3D shapes

 - Draw Lines